Azure-Samples/azure-opensource-labs/cloud-native/aks-https/Part3CustomDomainAndHttps/README.md

     Validate the domain works by opening a web browser to the FQDN of the application.

-4. Store the custom domain as en enviornment variable.
+4. Store the custom domain as en environment variable.
 This will be used later when setting up https termination.

 ```bash
 export FQDN=$(az network public-ip show --ids $PUBLIC_IP_ID --query "[dnsSettings.fqdn]" --output tsv)